Vancouver, Victoria and Eastern Railway: Construction and operation

 In early 1910, work commenced on two tunnels.
 The 1062 ft one beneath Bromley Ridge was immediately west of Princeton.
 The 7.5 mi Cascade one, linking the upper Tulameen and the Coquihalla valleys, shortened the proposed route by about 30 mi and eliminated much difficult gradient.
 GN abandoned the Cascade project (a.k.a.
 Railroad Pass Route) that November but laid track through the Bromley Ridge in mid-1911, reaching Coalmont in November, with regular freight service beginning in May 1912.

 Unfortunately, at this time, the politicians failed to rein in the two railway barons for the common long-term good.
-Common sense should have rejected using the slide-prone, snowy Coquihalla Pass, but a compromise to complete the Railroad Pass tunnel as a shared trackage never eventuated.
+Common sense should have rejected using the slide-prone, snowy Coquihalla Pass, but a compromise to complete the Railroad Pass tunnel as a shared trackage never came to pass.
 Furthermore, the Tulameen and Coquihalla valleys could accommodate only a single good rail alignment.
 In April 1913, CP and GN agreed to share the trackage to be laid between Hope and Princeton.
 KVR would build eastward from Hope and VV&E westward from Princeton.
 In October 1914, Louis Hill drove the last spike five days after the two railways connected at Brookmere.
 The GN $150,000 annual contribution to the Coquihalla trackage did make the route marginally economic for CP in the early decades.